Frequently Asked Questions

 23. How can I contact the administrator?

 The person ultimately responsible for this service is Peter Saint-Andre.
-His email address and JabberID are listed at his contact page.
+His email address and Jabber ID are listed at his contact page.
 You can also send him physical mail via P.O.
 Box 787, Parker, CO 80134 USA.
 If you need to call him, please ask for his phone number via email or IM.

 24. My question isn't answered here, where do I go for help?

-As a last resort, feel free to contact the administrator as described above.
+If you don't find answers there, feel free to contact the administrator as described above.